 My Long Bio

-At 19 while attending Rutgers University Barbara started BluEnke a publishing and production company that published 2 books of poetry, a News Magazine and produced and performed in shows throughout NJ, NY and surrounding areas.
+At 19 while attending Rutgers College Barbara was a founder of BluEnke, a publishing and production company that poduced books of poetry, a News Magazine and shows throughout NJ, NY and surrounding areas.
 The focus was on the writings of Black Women.

 In 2015 she was invited to speak at Cloud Connect China, Interop Las Vegas, QCon Tokyo and keynote at QCon Beijing on her firm's methodology DRIVE.
 She is a 1st Dan under JKA and was a long standing member of the Women's Center Karate Club until they closed thier doors in 2014.
-She now serves as a VP and NY rep for Athletes United for Peace and is on the board of CESI (Community Education for Sustainability Institute), a not for profit focused on helping to move people out of poverty through the use of Information Technology.
+She now serves as CTO and UN rep for Athletes United for Peace and is the Board Chair for CESI (Community Education for Sustainability Institute), a not for profit focused on helping to move people out of poverty through the use of Information Technology.

 SPEAKING TOPICS INCLUDE:

 Let BI DRIVE

 moving to an organization operated by Data Driven Insights (with a special focus on Big Data, BI Applications in the Cloud and the IoT)

 avoiding the “assumption of Incompetence” that stifles diversity in IT

 creating an inclusive workplace environment